Do You Need Council Approval for Your Perth Deck?

 Why Different Councils, Different Rules?

 They have exactly the same requirements, right?
 They are all working off the same WA building codes.
-Councils, however, are of different minds about such things, each with its own local planning schemes that operate in addition to the state rules.
+Councils disagree on these issues, each with its own local planning schemes that operate in addition to state rules.

-The City of Perth especially can be one rule-bound to the crutch, and I wrote back essentially speaking to that.
+Regulations, in particular, can overly constrain the City of Perth, a concern I addressed in my response.
 They mind a great deal about the setbacks on buildings and about how new structures look from the street.

-Stirling Council are usually pretty reasonable but fussy on drainage and stormwater.
+Stirling Council is usually quite reasonable but fussy about drainage and stormwater.
 Joondalup has its own guidelines, and most other councils do too.

 Planning Approval vs. Building Permit

-Planning approval is granted if it fits in with the neighbourhood:
+Planning approval is granted if it fits the neighbourhood.

 Building permits stress the structure of the house: